archium-platform/archium/server/README.md

 The Engine acts as an orchestrator, collecting events from services and sending aggregated data to the frontend.

-Services communicate with the Engine via channels instead of directly sending updates to the frontend.
+Services communicate with the Engine via a global metrics channel, reducing memory overhead and making WebSocket integration straightforward.

 WebSockets (or another streaming method) are handled by the Engine, ensuring controlled and batched updates to the frontend.